rjur11/kbeautybuddy/README.md

 ## Future Goals

+- Log in capabilities
-- Ability to upload images of finished art
+- Ability to purchase the routine (or individual products)

 ## Stretch Goals